-Here is what you need to know before the Lakers return from the All-Star Break against the Memphis Grizzlies.
+Here is what you need to know before the Lakers take on the Memphis Grizzlies.

 TV: Spectrum SportsNet

 Location: STAPLES Center — Los Angeles, California